lambdaclass/aleo_internals_book/src/snarkVM/dpc/ledger.md

 }
 ```

-A transaction needs to reference the canonical chain's root, and all of its serial numbers and it's commintment need to be unused in the canonical chain to be included in the transaction memory pool.
+A transaction needs to reference the canonical chain's root, and all of its serial numbers and it's commitment need to be unused in the canonical chain to be included in the transaction memory pool.

-The juciest method is the `mine_next_block` method which has a few steps:
+The juciest function is `mine_next_block` which performs the following steps:

 - Ensure that the new timestamp is ahead of the previous timestamp (it's more of a fix it if it is not ahead, it won't throw an error if it is behind).
 - Compute the block difficulty (currently uses the height as well as some of the genesis_block parameters)